MEEC in now accepting applications for the 2013/2014 school year.

 All age groups welcome.
 Educational programs specialized to your curricular needs.
 PLEASE CONTACT DEVIL'S PUNCHBOWL DIRECTLY TO DETERMINE YOUR LENGTH OF VISIT DEPENDING ON YOUR ACTIVITIES.

 Edwards Air Force Base Palmdale, CA - The multi-million dollar program at Edwards AFB offers teachers and students an opportunity to see leading-edge technologies and environmental activities at the nation’s premier center for flight test activities.
-Learn about biology, archaeology, chemistry, environmental engineering, computers, and see actual engineers and scientists at work on state-of-the-art programs.
+Learn about biology, archaeology, chemistry, natural resources, wildlife, environmental engineering, computers, and see actual engineers and scientists at work on state-of-the-art programs.
 Special tours are also available of Piute Ponds, an enhanced natural marsh in the middle of the Mojave Desert, which is a major bird watching spot.
-THIS HOST SITE IS LIMITED TO (5) SCHOOLS PER YEAR AND ALL TOURS ARE SCHEDULED ON FIRST COME BASIS.
+THIS HOST SITE IS LIMITED TO (3) SCHOOLS PER YEAR AND ALL TOURS ARE SCHEDULED ON FIRST COME BASIS.
 PLEASE CONTACT EAFB DIRECTLY TO DETERMINE YOUR TOTAL TOUR TIME ( APPROX 4-5 HOURS)

 Elementis/Hector Mine ELEMENTIS SPECIALTIES (Hector Mine): Leading the Way